Colin Dagba: Club career

-On 3 July 2017, Dagba signed his first professional contract with Paris Saint-Germain (PSG), keeping him at the club for three years.
+On 3 July 2017, Dagba signed his first professional contract with Ligue 1 club Paris Saint-Germain (PSG), keeping him at the club for three years.
 He made his professional debut on 4 August 2018, starting in the 2018 Trophée des Champions match against Monaco, which finished as a 4–0 win for PSG.

 On 3 October 2019, Dagba signed a contract with PSG lasting until 30 June 2024.
 His first goal for the Parisian club came in a 3–1 league win against Montpellier on 5 December 2020.
 In the 2020–21 UEFA Champions League, he started both legs of the quarter-finals between PSG and then-holders Bayern Munich; PSG eventually won the tie on away goals.

 On 6 July 2022, Dagba extended his contract with Paris Saint-Germain until 30 June 2025.
-He subsequently signed for Strasbourg on a season-long loan.
+He subsequently signed for fellow Ligue 1 club Strasbourg on a season-long loan.
+On 1 September 2023, Dagba joined Ligue 2 side Auxerre on loan for the 2023–24 season.

 Personal life

-Born in France, Dagba's parents are French and Beninese.
+Dagba was born in France and his parents are French and Beninese.